SafetyMap

 Germany

-Berlin Safety Map: best districts to stay in 2026
+Berlin Safety Map: best areas to stay in 2026

 Use this shortlist to choose an area first, then compare the exact district on the map.
 Berlin is generally safe, but pickpocketing is common in tourist areas.